Creative Technology Volunteer Program in Spain - Barcelona

 - Immersing yourself in the Spanish way of life

 - Exploring Spain’s amazing beaches

-To join the Creative Technologies project in Spain volunteers need to have training or professional experience in videography or photography.
+To join the Creative Technologies project in Spain volunteers are required to have training and/or professional experience in videography or photography.
 Training and/or professional experience in website development and graphic design is also beneficial.

 Volunteers need to be 18 years or over to participate in this program.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad page to learn more.